Cell adhesion: Eukaryotes

 Plants cells adhere closely to each other and are connected through plasmodesmata, channels that cross the plant cell walls and connect cytoplasms of adjacent plant cells.
 Molecules that are either nutrients or signals required for growth are transported, either passively or selectively, between plant cells through plasmodesmata.

 Protozoans express multiple adhesion molecules with different specificities that bind to carbohydrates located on surfaces of their host cells. cell–cell adhesion is key for pathogenic protozoans to attach en enter their host cells.
 An example of a pathogenic protozoan is the malarial parasite (Plasmodium falciparum), which uses one adhesion molecule called the circumsporozoite protein to bind to liver cells, and another adhesion molecule called the merozoite surface protein to bind red blood cells.

 Pathogenic fungi use adhesion molecules present on its cell wall to attach, either through protein-protein or protein-carbohydrate interactions, to host cells or fibronectins in the extracellular matrix.

 Prokaryotes

 Prokaryotes have adhesion molecules on their cell surface termed bacterial adhesins, apart from using its pili (fimbriae) and flagella for cell adhesion.
+Prokaryotes may have a single or several flagella, either located on one or several places on the cell surface.
+Pathogenic species such as Escherichia coli and Vibrio cholera possess flagella to facilitate adhesion.

 Adhesins can recognise a variety of ligands present on the host cell surfaces and also components in the extracellular matrix.
 These molecules also control host specificity and regulate tropism (tissue- or cell-specific interactions) through their interaction with their ligands.